Dwight L. Armstrong

-Dwight Leslie Armstrong (15 September 1904 – 17 November 1984) was a composer of hymns based upon texts from the Psalms and other books of the Christian Bible.
+Dwight Leslie Armstrong (15 September 1904 – 17 November 1984) was an American composer of hymns based upon texts from the Psalms and other books of the Christian Bible.
 He was the younger brother of Worldwide Church of God (WCG) founder Herbert W. Armstrong, and uncle of American WCG evangelist Garner Ted Armstrong.
 He was married to Karen Hill Armstrong (not to be confused with Karen Armstrong) and was the father of one daughter, Deborah.

 Early life and religious faith

 Dwight Armstrong was born to Horace Elon Armstrong and Eva Wright Armstrong in Des Moines, Iowa on 12 September 1904, along with a twin sister Mary Lucille Armstrong.
 The Armstrongs had come to the United States from England with William Penn.
 Like his brother Herbert, Dwight was raised in the Quaker religion.
 In his early adult life, he was employed in Portland, Oregon.

 There are conflicting accounts pertaining to the conversion and baptism of Dwight Armstrong.
 According to one report, around the spring of 1927 Dwight Armstrong "accepted Christ while attending a Quaker congregation in Portland, Oregon".
 Subsequently, both Armstrong brothers were baptized during the Pentecost season of that year by Dr. Dean, pastor of the Hinson Memorial Baptist Church in Portland, Oregon.
 In the 1986 edition of Herbert W. Armstrong's Autobiography edited by Dr. Herman L. Hoeh, on pages 416-417, it is suggested that Dwight answered an altar call given by his brother in December 1930 in Harrisburg, Oregon, and was subsequently baptized by his brother.

 In 1931, the family moved to a farm south of Oregon City, Oregon.
 The father died in early 1933, and Dwight remained on the farm until about 1947.
 After the founding of Ambassador College that year, Dwight moved with his mother to San Gabriel, California.

 As of the mid-1950s, he was caring for his mother, who was living with him at the time.
 In 1953, Karen Hill (sister of longtime Worldwide Church of God minister David Jon Hill) came to Ambassador College in Pasadena to serve as a receptionist and telephone operator.
 In time, her duties grew to include caring for Mrs. Armstrong.

 According to David Jon Hill, "Karen and Dwight became acquainted in this manner and got married in 1954.
 This made for some sort of further relationship with me and the Armstrongs that I never did figure out -- if I had kept at it I probably would have found out that I was my own grandpa.
 Dwight, as most know, was the composer of most of the Hymns in the Church Hymnal, used for so many years, and an accomplished violinist.
 He was a quiet man and kept mostly to himself -- a good match for my sister's social ability and talkative nature."